 The beacon shall include a beacon activation cancellation function.
-This shall be a separate function from the on/off capability of the beacon.
+This shall be a separate function from the on/off capability of the beacon for all beacons except ELT(AF) and ELT(DT).
 The cancellation function shall be protected from inadvertent activation and shall be triggered by two simple and independent actions that provide confidence in intentional cancellation action by the user.
-ELT (DT)s shall include a means of automatic cancellation from the same source as the aircraft automatic activation.